DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-07-Green_to_yellow_never_to_red.md

 The afternoon brought combat drills.

+"After what happened at Porter Street, you need defensive capabilities," Elyra said, her tone brooking no argument.
+"The Safety Review Board inquiry may have gone quiet, but that just means they're watching instead of asking.
+And when watchers decide to act, they rarely announce themselves first."

+She had Jason and Lina face each other across the warehouse floor.

-"Defensive patterns only," Elyra emphasized.
-"I'm not teaching you to attack.
+"Defensive patterns only.
+I'm not teaching you to attack.
 I'm teaching you to survive when attacked."

-She had Jason and Lina face each other across the warehouse floor.

 "Lina, you're going to shape a pattern.
 Nothing dangerous - just a resonance pulse.
 Jason, you're going to deflect it.
 Not block.
 Deflect.
 Redirect the energy instead of stopping it."